mischah/michael-kuehnel.de/_posts/2016-06-03-data-mocking-ways-to-fake-a-backend-api.md

 ### Workflow integration

-Starting the server is as easy as firing `npm run start:dev` during development or `npm start` in a Continous Integration environment.
+Starting the server is as easy as firing `npm run start:dev` during development or `npm start` in a Continuous Integration environment.
 No matter if you are using npm run scripts or a workflow based on a taskrunner to build your frontend.

 ### Getting started